 Published: September 13, 2022

-PyOTP is a Python library for generating and verifying one-time passwords.
-It can be used to implement two-factor (2FA) or multi-factor (MFA) authentication methods in web applications and in other systems that require users to log in.
+PyOTP is a Python library specifically designed for generating and verifying one-time passwords.
+It enables you to implement robust two-factor or multi-factor authentication methods in web applications and other systems requiring secure user login.

 auth_2FA.py